 Varicella Zoster (Chicken Pox): Varicella vaccination or documentation of disease in lifetime.

-Yes, Appalachian College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE), the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and the State Council of Higher Education for Virginia (SCHEV).
+Yes, The Appalachian College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE), and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 The State Council of Higher Education for Virginia (SCHEV) has certified the Appalachian College of Pharmacy to operate in Virginia, and approved the formal use of the name “Appalachian College of Pharmacy,” as well as ACP’s right to confer the doctor of pharmacy degree.